makingsounds/sounds/README.md

 Now that we have something to say, it's time to record it.

-To begin, we'll need to `Download and install` <a href="https://www.audacityteam.org">Audacity</a>, a free software tool for "mixing" sounds.
+To begin, we'll need to `download and install` <a href="https://www.audacityteam.org">Audacity</a>, a free software tool for "mixing" sounds.
 ```
 1. Make a selection from the "Downloads" drop down menu.
 2. Download the program installation file (the first file link listed